 Salaries of dentists in the Czech Republic

-The Czech Dental Chamber requires dentists to continue learning.
+The Czech Dental Chamber asks dentists to keep themselves updated with the latest developments in stomatology.
 For this purpose, the chamber has introduced certifications of proficiency.
+Some examples include

 - Dentist holding a Certificate of Proficiency in Orthodontics